ContentSquare/cs-mobile-sdk-visit-bcn/README.md

 You can check download the documentation of the project as a Docset file, in HTML or check it at http://maurovime.wix.com/maurovc/#!visitbcndocu/c1t26 .

+Notice: The code in this app is old and needs to be refactored as soon as possible.

 LICENSE (MIT)
 =============